Yuji3000/tea_monolith/README.md

 Tea time was originally an api that was created during my time at [Turing School of Software and Design's](https://turing.edu/) backend engineering program.
 Tea Time is now converted to a monolith Ruby on Rails application with a [Stripe](https://stripe.com/?utm_campaign=paid_brand-US_Search_Brand_Stripe_Control-20047966507&utm_medium=cpc&utm_source=google&ad_content=656551963827&utm_term=stripe&utm_matchtype=e&utm_adposition=&utm_device=c&gclid=CjwKCAjwq4imBhBQEiwA9Nx1BsXHpqz8y7v2Er9TTUEDTh2-S3cI86S7QXrWnM1f0Ojq83MILXwwZxoCAyUQAvD_BwE) credit card payment integration and styled with bootstrap.

-A store owner can add and remove products from the Stripe dashboard making the products(tea) information on Tea Time dynamic.
+A store owner can add and remove products from the Stripe dashboard.
+The application is updated by reseeding the database.

 The learning objectives for this project: